EEBUS: Entry barrier

 The participation in working groups and the availability of draft and release candidate versions of the specifications is bound to an EEBUS membership.
-(10.000 EUR per year; 5.000 EUR if the company's turnover is below 5 Million EUR and the company has less than 50 employees.)
+(10,000 EUR per year; 5,000 EUR if the company's annual turnover is below 5 million EUR and the company has less than 50 employees.)

 No royalty-free reference implementation

 Former EEBUS member grandcentrix expressed concerns about the lack of a royalty-free reference implementation, saying this was the core reason the standard does not see broader adoption.